 Keep your pressure cooker handy this spring!
 You can use it for lighter dishes like this Thai Coconut Chicken recipe!
 The perfect mix of sweet and savory!
 I like to serve mine over rice but also great in lettuce wraps!

-- Add the chicken, curry, ginger, garlic, salt, coconut milk, water, and honey to the cooking pot of your Crock-Pot Express Crock.
+- Add the chicken, curry, ginger, garlic, salt, coconut milk, water, and honey to the cooking pot of your pressure cooker.
 Stir together to make sure ingredients are combined evenly.

 - Lock the lid in place and press the chicken button.
 Pressure cook the chicken for 15 minutes.
-Then turn off the Express Crock and allow to rest for 10 minutes.
+Then turn off the cooker and allow to rest for 10 minutes.
 Then release pressure.

 - Unlock the lid and remove the chicken from the cooker.
 Shred chicken and set aside.

-- Press the sautee/brown button the Express Crock and simmer the remaining liquid for 8-10 minutes until it thickens to coat the back of a spoon.
+- Press the sautee button on your cooker and simmer the remaining liquid for 8-10 minutes until it thickens to coat the back of a spoon.

 - When sauce has thickened a bit, stir in shredded chicken and keep warm until serving.